ngocthachnguyen98/SDO-Assignment-2/README.md

 ***Note:*** *While working on this part, my account was not able to push any job to CircleCI.
 Therefore, I had created a different repository to work with.
 I have provided Screenshots folder for this issue*

-*The CircleCI deployment might not work due to some issues related to secret key verification on my VirtualBox program*

 ---

 The `./circleci/config.yml` is developed to run on every commit on every branch in the repository.